Skip to main content

 User Configuration Guide for user.cfg

 The user.cfg file is used to configure various settings for the RockREMOTE Pro.
 This configuration file allows users to control settings related to serial communication, I/O options, and position reports.
-It can be updated via mass storage over Type-C or AT serial commands.
+It can be updated via mass storage over Type-C, over AT serial commands, over Cloudloop Device Manager and over RockCONNECT IoT Bluetooth app.
 Below is a description of the fields and how users can customise them to suit their needs.

 Further details and instructions for transferring the configuration file to the Pro can be found here: Firmware and Config Update Process